 Posted by Visit Escanaba on Friday, September 11, 2020

 If you want an educational experience for your kids during late winter and spring, look no further.
 Learn how maple syrup is made in real-time.
 Visit the Olson Bros.
 Sugar Bush in Bark River to try tapping a tree for yourself or watch how to make 100% natural maple syrup.
 This is a great way to keep the kids entertained while teaching them how much work goes into the things they enjoy daily.
 For more info, visit their Facebook Page.

 Tour Delta counties museums.
 Dive deep into Delta County History at the Delta County Historical Society Museum.
 Is the family a fan of the outdoors?
 The Webster Marbles: Inventing the Outdoors Museum is a must-see.
 The William Bonifas Arts Center features a galley and often has exhibits available for viewing.

-The UPutt Family Fun Center, located in Escanaba, offers a black light mini-golf course that is themed after each of the Upper Peninsula’s seasons.
+The UPutt Family Fun Center, located in Escanaba, offers a black light mini-golf course themed after each of the Upper Peninsula’s seasons.
 They also have an arcade featuring skee ball, air hockey, and basketball.
 Plus, budget-friendly snacks!
-For more info visit their website.
+For more info, visit their website.